 Utilities

 In some of the HA's developments, residents pay the cost of certain utilities directly to the supplier.
-At these properties, resident rents are reduced by an allowance for utilities developed by the HA in consultation with the utility supplier.
+At these properties, resident rents are reduced by an allowance for utilities developed by the HA in consultation with the utility supplier or qualified consulting firm.

 Resident-Paid Utilities: